soundpress/RulesOfNYC/docs/c01/index.rst

    Industrial installations.
 "Industrial installations" shall mean oil burner installations for industrial purposes under same requirements as for Commercial Installations.

    Oil.
-"Oil" shall mean any liquid mixture, substance or compound derived from petroleum, including kerosene and fuel oil as defined in § 26-47.0 of the  Administrative Code and § 16-01(c).
+"Oil" shall mean any liquid mixture, substance or compound derived from petroleum, including kerosene and fuel oil as defined in § 26-47.0 of the  Administrative Code and 2 RCNY § 16-01(c).

    Oil burning equipment.
 "Oil burning equipment" shall mean any device including burners, oil burning heaters, internal combustion engines used for heating; power or other purposes designed for and/or using oil as defined in these rules.